-As it turns out the existence of a pair in involution corresponds to a suitably strong notion of Morita equivalence between the Drinfeld and anti-Drinfeld double.
-Given an algebra $A$ we write $Forg_A: A\text{-}Bimod \rightarrow A\text{-}Mod$ for the forgetful functor from the category of bimodules over $A$ to the category of $A$-modules.
+Our next result shows that the existence of a pair in involution corresponds to a suitably strong notion of Morita equivalence between the Drinfeld and anti-Drinfeld double.
+Given an algebra $A$ we write $\Forg_A \from A\text{-Bimod} \rightarrow A\text{-Mod}$ for the forgetful functor from the category of bimodules over $A$ to the category of left $A$ modules.

 \begin{lemma} Let $H$ be a finite-dimensional Hopf algebra.
-It is equivalent: \begin{enumerate} \item $H$ has a pair in involution. \item There are $k$-linear equivalences of categories $F: D(H)\text{-}Mod \rightarrow A(H)\text{-}Mod$ and $G: D(H)\text{-}Bimod \rightarrow A(H)\text{-}Bimod$ such that a natural isomorphism $\eta: F \; \text{Forg}_{D(H)} \rightarrow \text{Forg}_{A(H)} \; G$ exists. \end{enumerate} \end{lemma}
+It is equivalent: \begin{enumerate} \item $H$ has a pair in involution. \item There are $\k$-linear equivalences of categories $F \from D(H)\text{\normalfont{-Mod}} \rightarrow A(H)\text{\normalfont{-Mod}}$ and $G \from D(H)\text{\normalfont{-Bimod}} \rightarrow A(H)\text{\normalfont{-Bimod}}$ such that a natural isomorphism $\eta \from F \; \Forg_{D(H)} \rightarrow \Forg_{A(H)} \; G$ exists. \end{enumerate} \end{lemma}